TWilkin/powerpi/light-fantastic/README.md

-# PowerPi - Energy Monitor
+# PowerPi - Light Fantastic

-PowerPi service retrieving gas and electricity usage from UK smart meter data collection service [N3rgy](http://www.n3rgy.com/).
+PowerPi service which adjusts the temperature, colour, brightness and on/off status of [LIFX](https://www.lifx.com/) bulbs via a schedule.

 The service is built using typescript, with dependencies using yarn workspaces.
 It is also dependant on a local common library [_@powerpi/common_](../common/node/common/README.md) which needs to be compiled before use.

-## Grant N3rgy access

-To use this service you must first grant [N3rgy](http://www.n3rgy.com/) access to your gas and electricity smart meter data.
-This is simply a case of going to their [consumer portal](https://data.n3rgy.com/consumer/home) and providing the id of your smart meter.

 ## Building